ronald0806/cop-3003-video-game/README.md

 # COP 3003 Independent Project (Video Game)

-This project is for COP 3033, which my current plan is to build a video game using different conecpts from C++.
+This project is for COP 3033, which my current plan is to build a video game using different conecpts learned from the course.

 # Project Planning